Baferos/Kotlin-QuizApp/README.md

-#Flags quiz Appication
+# Flags quiz appication

 A quiz game application

-##About
+## About
-A Quiz application for about particule country and flags
+A quiz application for android about particule country and flags.